PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 ## Events

 Event management is a major Talawa component.

-### 1. Event calendar customization

-Admins can easily create events using the Talawa-Admin Calendar functionality by adding crucial parameters such as date, time, description, and location.
-The user-friendly interface allows them to choose between recurring events, all-day activities, and whether the event is public or private.

-Superadmins can effortlessly track all of these events in a centralized consolidated calendar, gaining visibility into event information and guaranteeing effective coordination and management.
+Anyone can create events using either Talawa client.

-### 2. Event Terminologies
+### 1. Event Terminologies

 Here are some important terminologies used in Talawa event management: